Olstein Capital Management L.P. Sells 65,000 Shares of Tapestry, Inc. (NYSE:TPR)

-Olstein Capital Management L.P. reduced its holdings in Tapestry, Inc. (NYSE:TPR) by 44.8% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 80,000 shares of the luxury accessories retailer’s stock after selling 65,000 shares during the quarter.
-Olstein Capital Management L.P.’s holdings in Tapestry were worth $3,478,000 at the end of the most recent reporting period.
+Olstein Capital Management L.P. reduced its holdings in Tapestry, Inc. (NYSE:TPR) by 44.8% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 80,000 shares of the luxury accessories retailer’s stock after selling 65,000 shares during the period.
+Olstein Capital Management L.P.’s holdings in Tapestry were worth $3,478,000 as of its most recent SEC filing.

-Several other institutional investors have also made changes to their positions in TPR.
-KB Financial Partners LLC acquired a new position in shares of Tapestry during the first quarter worth about $36,000.
-JTC Employer Solutions Trusteee Ltd acquired a new position in shares of Tapestry during the second quarter worth about $39,000.
-BDO Wealth Advisors LLC acquired a new position in shares of Tapestry during the first quarter worth about $41,000.
-Ameritas Investment Company LLC acquired a new position in shares of Tapestry during the first quarter worth about $48,000.
-Finally, Patriot Financial Group Insurance Agency LLC acquired a new position in shares of Tapestry during the second quarter worth about $57,000.
-Institutional investors own 88.54% of the company’s stock.
+A number of other hedge funds and other institutional investors have also modified their holdings of the business.
+BlackRock Inc. increased its position in Tapestry by 0.6% in the 1st quarter.
+BlackRock Inc. now owns 22,981,819 shares of the luxury accessories retailer’s stock worth $947,081,000 after buying an additional 128,710 shares during the period.
+JPMorgan Chase & Co. increased its position in Tapestry by 849.6% in the 1st quarter.
+JPMorgan Chase & Co. now owns 11,768,183 shares of the luxury accessories retailer’s stock worth $484,967,000 after buying an additional 10,528,874 shares during the period.
+Alliancebernstein L.P. increased its position in Tapestry by 77.0% in the 1st quarter.
+Alliancebernstein L.P. now owns 5,459,036 shares of the luxury accessories retailer’s stock worth $224,967,000 after buying an additional 2,375,231 shares during the period.
+Ameriprise Financial Inc. increased its position in Tapestry by 70.0% in the 1st quarter.
+Ameriprise Financial Inc. now owns 5,287,484 shares of the luxury accessories retailer’s stock worth $217,844,000 after buying an additional 2,176,620 shares during the period.
+Finally, Geode Capital Management LLC increased its position in Tapestry by 0.8% in the 1st quarter.
+Geode Capital Management LLC now owns 4,911,863 shares of the luxury accessories retailer’s stock worth $202,085,000 after buying an additional 40,072 shares during the period.
+88.54% of the stock is currently owned by institutional investors.

-Several research firms have recently weighed in on TPR.
-Robert W. Baird upped their price objective on Tapestry from $58.00 to $60.00 and gave the stock an “outperform” rating in a research report on Friday, August 20th.
-UBS Group reduced their price target on Tapestry from $53.00 to $47.00 and set a “neutral” rating for the company in a research report on Friday, August 20th.
-Citigroup reduced their price target on Tapestry from $49.00 to $45.00 and set a “neutral” rating for the company in a research report on Monday, August 23rd.
-The Goldman Sachs Group initiated coverage on Tapestry in a research report on Wednesday, July 14th.
-They set a “neutral” rating and a $42.00 price target for the company.
-Finally, MKM Partners raised their price objective on Tapestry from $38.00 to $47.00 and gave the company a “neutral” rating in a research report on Monday, May 17th.
-Eight investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of $45.62.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, September 27th.
+Investors of record on Tuesday, September 7th will be issued a $0.25 dividend.
+The ex-dividend date of this dividend is Friday, September 3rd.
+This represents a $1.00 dividend on an annualized basis and a yield of 2.52%.
+Tapestry’s dividend payout ratio is presently 33.67%.

-Tapestry (NYSE:TPR) last posted its quarterly earnings data on Wednesday, August 18th.
-The luxury accessories retailer reported $0.74 EPS for the quarter, topping the Zacks’ consensus estimate of $0.69 by $0.05.
-Tapestry had a return on equity of 28.77% and a net margin of 14.52%.
-The firm had revenue of $1.62 billion for the quarter, compared to analyst estimates of $1.56 billion.
-During the same quarter last year, the company earned ($0.25) EPS.
-The company’s revenue was up 126.0% on a year-over-year basis.
-Sell-side analysts anticipate that Tapestry, Inc. will post 3.34 earnings per share for the current year.
+A number of analysts have recently issued reports on TPR shares.
+MKM Partners boosted their price objective on Tapestry from $38.00 to $47.00 and gave the company a “neutral” rating in a research report on Monday, May 17th.
+Robert W. Baird boosted their price objective on Tapestry from $58.00 to $60.00 and gave the company an “outperform” rating in a research report on Friday, August 20th.
+The Goldman Sachs Group started coverage on Tapestry in a research report on Wednesday, July 14th.
+They set a “neutral” rating and a $42.00 price objective on the stock.
+Citigroup lowered their price objective on Tapestry from $49.00 to $45.00 and set a “neutral” rating on the stock in a research report on Monday, August 23rd.
+Finally, UBS Group lowered their price objective on Tapestry from $53.00 to $47.00 and set a “neutral” rating on the stock in a research report on Friday, August 20th.
+Eight investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Tapestry has an average rating of “Buy” and a consensus target price of $45.62.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, September 27th.
-Stockholders of record on Tuesday, September 7th will be paid a $0.25 dividend.
-The ex-dividend date is Friday, September 3rd.
-This represents a $1.00 annualized dividend and a dividend yield of 2.52%.
-Tapestry’s payout ratio is 33.67%.
+In other Tapestry news, VP Manesh Dadlani sold 1,211 shares of the stock in a transaction dated Monday, August 23rd.
+The stock was sold at an average price of $42.36, for a total value of $51,297.96.
+Following the completion of the sale, the vice president now directly owns 21,486 shares in the company, valued at $910,146.96.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, General Counsel David E. Howard sold 17,061 shares of the stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $42.27, for a total value of $721,168.47.
+Following the completion of the sale, the general counsel now owns 53,741 shares of the company’s stock, valued at $2,271,632.07.
+The disclosure for this sale can be found here.
+Corporate insiders own 1.40% of the company’s stock.

 Tapestry, Inc engages in the provision of luxury accessories and lifestyle brands.
 It operates through the following segments: Coach, Kate Spade, Stuart Weitzman, and Corporate.
 The Coach segment consists global sales of coach brand products to customers through coach operated stores, including the internet and concession shop-in-shops, and sales to wholesale customers, and through independent third party distributors.